Forecasting and Scheduling overview

 In the WFM Forecasting and Scheduling module, schedules are generated for a specific campaign and scheduling period.

 A scheduling period is a specified period of time when selected employees target a specific workload.
-A campaign is a collection Group of back-office Contributions from one or more employees connected to a single customer or account captured by DPA.
-Collections are used for analyzing and improving back-office efficiency and quality. of scheduling periods.
+A campaign is a collection of scheduling periods.
 You define specific settings for each scheduling period, including the number of weeks and start date of the scheduling period, and the organizations to which the scheduling period is linked.
 You then link employees and work queues to the scheduling period.

 When you generate the schedule, WFM creates schedules for all employees linked to the scheduling period.
 All of the work rules and skills assigned to these employees are incorporated into the schedule.